Childhood Asthma / Wheeze

 - Taking asthma medication soon becomes a daily routine but initially, for younger children, star charts may be useful, whereas older children may prefer a reminder on their mobile phone or computer.

 - Ask your pharmacist to estimate how long an inhaler will last, and note this in your diary, so that you can get one in advance before you run out of medication.
 If you do run out, try discussing the situation with the practice manager at your GP surgery, who may be able to help you get a prescription issued earlier without an appointment.
 It is vital that you do not run out of asthma medications as a delay in treating symptoms can mean more serious problems.

 - An asthma review is a good time for praise – as well as making sure inhalers are being used correctly, it is also a time to praise a child for using it so well.
 Similarly, rewards for using the peak flow meter can encourage children.
 Using sticker books and sticker charts for young children to reward as well as review is motivating and helps children feel in charge of their treatment.
 Stickers can also be used to decorate the inhaler’s case and make it more personalised and child friendly.

 - For slightly older children, books are available that explain the condition to children who have asthma, how they can cope with it.
 Further details are available from the Allergy UK helpline.

 - When your child uses their inhaler, either routinely or in an emergency, it can help them for you to remain calm and praise them.
 By surrounding the experience with positive body language and praise they will co-operate more readily and feel secure about their treatment.

 back to top

 - Try to avoid triggers which could make your child’s asthma symptoms worse (e.g. animal hair) and note down any new ones to discuss with your doctor.

-- Avoid smoking around your child or allowing your child to stay in smoky surroundings.
+- Do not smoke around your child or allow your child to stay in smoky surroundings.